sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2020-03-29-Past-Art-Vol-2.markdown

 There's a folder on my computer that is named `stupid_bullshit_projects` that continually fills up with the things that i make and never end up telling anyone about.
 It is never in a hurry to get filled up, and so I add to it in limps and startles.

 This last year was an especially good year for `stupid_bullshit_projects` because I was doing anything I could to distract myself from some heartbreak that was unbearable almost all of the time.
+Don't close the tab just yet, I'm mostly past it now, most of what's left is just reflecting.

 I wanted to try to remember some of the things that I make, because maybe that would make them feel more real.
 Visual art came into my life very late, and I haven't quite shaken the feeling that I'm not invited.
 I've been led to believe that visual artists have a medium, and I don't really have the discipline to maintain one of those.
 Music has instruments and genres, but since synthesis and hip-hop have made a mess of those they never felt quite so intimidating.